"I forgot the password."

 Chinese grammar lesson (of my own): How to deal with a language without articles

 In a language with articles, like English, the definitive article "the" means that the modified noun is "the one in the current context".
 For example, in "I forgot the password", "The password" actually means password of my PC, bank account, or something else.
 But whatever, it is something both the speaker and the listener know.
 That is the "context".
-In some cases, the context is the universe we live in.
+In some cases, the context is the world we live in.
 For example, "the sun".
-There is only one sun in our universe, so nobody will get confused.
-In other cases, it is used to emphasize that the modified noun is the ONLY ONE that exists in our world.
+There is only one sun hanging in the sky, so nobody will get confused.
+In some other cases, it could be used to emphasize that the modified noun is the ONLY ONE that exists in our world.
 See the difference of "The god" and "a god".

 The indefinitive article "a" means that the modified noun is "an arbitary one in the context".
 For example, When I say "give me a ball", I mean any ball that is in the listener's hands.
 Sometimes, The context is a category, and "a" indicates a general reference of the category.
 The sentence "A panda is an animal" means that every being in the category "panda" belongs to the category "animal" too.